-Are you curious about how to use text or SMS short codes for text marketing campaigns?
-Find out what your business needs to know about short codes.
+Curious about how to use text or SMS short codes for text marketing campaigns?
+Here’s what you need to know about short codes.

 You have a lot of options when it comes to texting your customers.